 From the museum, we headed out in the direction of Parnell and the Rose Garden park.
 This place is particularly dear in my heart, being where we had always stayed on family trips down to see our New Zealand relatives as a child.
-Even after 12 years away, it was just as I remembered, with beautiful views out over the city and container terminal.
+Even after 12 years away it was just as I remembered, with beautiful views out over the city and container terminal.
 It was here that we had all sat as a family to herald the new year from 1999 into 2000; and watched in fascination as the fireworks launched from the invisible tops of the tall buildings exploded with dull thumps and muted flashes inside the low overcast cloud.
 A bit of an anti-climax!

 From the Rose Garden, we returned to the hotel and dropped off the car.
 From here it was a short walk down Queen Street, with pauses for a little souvenir shopping, to the Auckland harbour and Viaduct Basin.
 This had been greatly refurbished and refreshed since our last visit, mainly for the America’s Cup, and after a great victory in Bermuda the city was gearing up to host the competition again.
 Combined with the construction of a new underground railway, the country’s first subway system, there was more construction zone than there was usable space.
-No doubt it would all be worth it though!

 One of the highlights of our walk was to gaze down at the stunning collection of yachts moored up in the Viaduct Basin area.
 This was clearly where the cream of the crop were parked!
 It was pleasant to day dream about touring the world in one of these sail powered beauties; much more relaxed than trying to fly around it and deal with all the ridiculous bureaucracy that is heaped on aviation.